mec-kon/led-strip-website/README.md

 [Check out my led-strip-server on github](https://github.com/mec-kon/led-strip-server)

 ### Espressif ESP32
-If you want to control your LED strip with an ESP32, you still need a Raspberry Pi to host the website.
+If you want to control your LED strip with an ESP32, you still need a server to host the website.
 You can do this as described above with my self-programmed server.

 (The ESP32 server is currently under development)